fastlane/fastlane/README.md

 Want to learn more?
 Explore guides for [iOS](https://docs.fastlane.tools/getting-started/ios/setup/) or [Android](https://docs.fastlane.tools/getting-started/android/setup/).

+## System Requirements
+Currently _fastlane_ is officially supported on macOS.
+Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms (one example: we make use of `fork()` and it is not supported on Windows).

 ## Available Commands

 Typically you'll use `fastlane` by triggering individual lanes: